 Healthcare.gov was created to fill a need when more than half the states decided that they didn’t want to run their own exchanges – either because they didn’t think it would be financially or technologically feasible, or because they were simply opposed to the ACA and didn’t want to participate in any activities that helped to implement the law.

-But with two years of open enrollment in the books and many hurdles overcome, Healthcare.gov has proved to have staying power, and has also become a feasible solution for states that have run into problems with their own exchanges.
+But with three years of enrollment in the books and many hurdles overcome, Healthcare.gov has proved to have staying power, and has also become a feasible solution for states that have run into problems with their own exchanges.
 In late 2013, the federal exchange’s glitchy website was the butt of many jokes and the cause of many headaches.
 But it has become an integral part of the individual health insurance market in two-thirds of the states, gaining more insurers and insureds with each passing year.